MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/HowTos/Troubleshooting.md

 If you see a framerate drop after adding World Locking Tools to your application, check your Unity logs.
 That usually means an exception is being repeatedly generated.

-### Missing dll's etc.
+### Missing dll errors

 This error is usually from the Frozen World Engine dll.
-Go to NuGet for Unity:

-> `NuGet > Manage NuGet Packages > Installed`

-uninstall and reinstall the latest FrozenWorld.Engine package.
-See [NuGet Setup](InitialSetup.md#frozenworld-engine-installation).
+To resolve them, follow the instructions in the setup documentation to [upgrade the FrozenWorld engine to a later version](~/documentation/howtos/initialsetup.md#manual-frozen-world-engine-dll-installation).

 Alternately, [install using the MR Feature Tool](WLTviaMRFeatureTool.md) and have dependencies installation handled for you.